 - 1/4 cup of calendula petals, optional but recommended!

 - Start by preparing the vegetables.
 Wash and chop the spring greens, dice the onions and garlic and chop the tomatoes.

-- Heat a large, ovenproof frying pan on medium heat.
+- Heat a large, ovenproof frying pan (affiliate link) on medium heat.
 Add the cumin and toast until fragrant (about 2 minutes).

 - Add the olive oil and yellow onion.
 Cook for 2 minutes, until the onions are starting to soften.